okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ### Optional Attributes for Resources

 1. DependsOn: very useful to draw a dependency between two resources.
 For example, only create an ECS cluster after creating an ASG (auto scaling group).
+2. DeletionPolicy: protect resource from being deleted even if cloudformation is deleted.